eduard-gp/nlp-ui/README.md

 Android, iOS, Windows 10 and macOS, because it reduces the strees on the eyes for long sessions in front of the screen.
 Furthermore, the dark colors are usually associated with elegance.
-The evolution of the popularity of the dark theme according to google trends is presented bellow.
+The evolution of the popularity of the dark theme according to google trends is presented below.

 ![Dark theme trend](images/dark_theme_trend.jpg)